 Prerequisite Conditions for Firearm Purchases in Norwich

 To lawfully purchase a pistol, long gun, revolver, or ammunition for any firearm in Connecticut, a resident must have either a Certificate of Eligibility or a state pistol permit.
 A Certificate of Eligibility confers the right to purchase and own a firearm but not the right to carry on one’s person.
-A pistol permit gives the holder the right to carry a firearm openly or concealed on their person.
+A pistol permit gives the holder the right to carry a firearm concealed on their person.

 First, local authorities grant a qualified applicant a 60-day temporary permit; then, the Department of Emergency Services and Public Protection, through the Connecticut State Police, issues the applicant a five-year regular permit.
 To apply for a gun license in Connecticut, an applicant must: